 Parents need to be mindful of the ways that “empathy gaps” limit our capacity to recognize and respond to the emotions of others.
-These gaps are especially acute for people and groups of people we perceive as different from ourselves and are shaped in powerful, and often subconscious ways, by racial and class differences.
-The “racial empathy gap” was coined after a series of studies found evidence that white people assume that black people feel less pain than white people do.
+These gaps are especially acute for people and groups of people we perceive as different from ourselves and are shaped in powerful, and often subconscious ways, by racial, gender, and class differences.
+The “racial empathy gap” was coined after a series of studies found evidence that white people assume that Black people feel less pain than white people do.
 Inducing empathy, or asking people to put themselves in someone else’s shoes, does appear to lessen the impact though does not eliminate the gap.
 This effect has been demonstrated in children as young as seven years old.
 Gone unnamed and unchallenged, the racial empathy gap has cascading ramifications, from highly personal interactions in the halls of a high school to systemic disparities in healthcare and the criminal justice system.
 Too often, white parents especially, ignore the ways that race, culture, religion, and other categories of difference shape empathetic responses.
-By ignoring the ways that racism takes root in practices of caring, white parents lose the opportunity to disrupt it.
+By ignoring the ways that racism and white supremacy takes root in practices of caring, white parents lose the opportunity to disrupt it.

-Tips for raising caring teens:
+Tips for raising caring and courageous teens:

 - Be sure that you teens know that you value empathy.
 Be sure to tell your teen that you value caring and empathy.
 Back up these words by recognizing when your teen is empathetic and considers the feelings of others or acts courageously for someone else.